Ken Niimura

 José Maria Ken Niimura del Barrio (born 19 October 1981) is a Spanish author of graphic novels.

 He is best known for works like I Kill Giants, 2012 International Manga Award winner that was adapted into a film in 2018; and Umami, winner of the 2019 Eisner Award for Best Digital Comic.

 Niimura has published original work in all major comics markets (US, Europe and Japan) and his works have been translated into some 12 languages.
 He currently lives and works in Tokyo.

 Biography

 Early life and education

 Niimura was born in Madrid in 1981 to a Japanese father and a Spanish mother.
-He begam his training with the artist Manuela Sánchez González and would later continue his studies at the Escuela de Arte La Palma (Madrid) alongside artist such as Pepe Larraz, Esther Gili and Carlos Salgado.
+He began his training with the artist Manuela Sánchez González and would later continue his studies at the Escuela de Arte La Palma (Madrid) alongside artists such as Pepe Larraz, Esther Gili and Carlos Salgado.
 He holds a degree in Fine Arts from the Complutense University of Madrid.
 The Erasmus Programme allowed him the opportunity to study in the Illustration Department at the Royal Academy of Fine Arts in Brussels.